PNNL-Comp-Mass-Spec/DeconMSn/ReadMe.txt

 to analyze ThermoFinnigan data.
 Alternatively, if the user converts the raw data into the .mzXML format, then DeconMSn can process the data without vendor specific libraries.

-- When compiling the source code, the user must first install Xerces (http://xerces.apache.org/xerces-c/) and then modify the paths for header and library in the DeconMSnEngine project to indicate any change in the Xerces installation folder (the default installation path given in DeconMSN is C:\xerces\)
-	- Current version of this program is built with xerces 2.8.

--This program requires msvcr71.dll and msvcr100.dll, which are often already on your computer.
+-This program requires msvcr120.dll, which is often already on your computer.
- The installer should install those DLLs if they're missing
+ The installer should install this DLL if it is missing

 -------------------------------------------------------------------------------
 Written by Anoop Mayampurath and Navdeep Jaitly for the Department of Energy